What is Video Gaming?

 Types of Video Gaming

-Here are the types of video gaming:
+Here are the main types of video gaming:

 Console Gaming: Console gaming utilizes controllers and a system to play video games.
 Limited to playing games and viewing content, the main three consoles are Xbox, Playstation and Nintendo.
 All three brands have exclusive games while also sharing many free to play games.
 You need a subscription to play online with these consoles.
 This is the least expensive option for a true gaming experience, but it is still pricey.